JuliaGraphics/Gtk.jl/docs/src/manual/listtreeview.md

 # List and Tree Widgets

-The `GtkTreeView` is a very powerful widgets for displaying table-like or hierachical data.
+The `GtkTreeView` is a very powerful widgets for displaying table-like or hierarchical data.
 Other than the name might indicate the `GtkTreeView` is used for both lists and trees.

 The power of this widget comes with a slightly more complex design that one has to understand when using the widget.
 The most important thing is that the widget itself does not store the displayed data.
 Instead there are dedicated `GtkListStore` and `GtkTreeStore` containers that will hold the data.
 The benefit of this approach is that it is possible to decouple the view from the data: